Liberdus/validator-cli/README.md

-# Shardeum Validator CLI
+# Liberdus Validator CLI

 ## Overview

-The Shardeum Validator CLI is a command-line interface tool designed for managing nodes on the Shardeum network.
-It provides essential functionality for node management and collects debug data from running the network, making it an imporant part of the Shardeum network toolkit.
+The Liberdus Validator CLI is a command-line interface tool designed for managing nodes on the Liberdus network.
+It provides essential functionality for node management and collects debug data from running the network, making it an imporant part of the Liberdus network toolkit.

 ## Prerequisites